GenomicDataInfrastructure/gdi-userportal-frontend/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

+## Modifying Open API Specifications

+In case of changes in the OpenAPI specifications, you must upgrade the client and schemas by running `npm run prebuild:service` where service is either `discovery` or `access-management`.
+The schemas will be automatically generated in `src/app/api/{service}/open-api/schemas.ts`.

+Additionally, you must export all the types defined in `schemas.ts` (can not be done automatically).

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `.next/` directory.